ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   at the time of merging, that value is replaced by the value being merged in.
-* If a container — e.g. list or hash — already exists at the time of a merge, the contents are combined.
-In the case of lists, merged values are added to the end of the list.
+* If a container — e.g. list or hash — already exists at the time of a merge, the contents are _combined_.
+In the case of lists, merged values are added to the end of the existing list.

 ## Options for Loading Mixins